Graylog2/documentation/pages/extractors.rst

 there are a lot of devices (especially routers and firewalls) out there that send logs looking like syslog but actually breaking several rules stated in the RFCs.
 We tried to write a parser that reads all of them as good as possible and failed.
 Such a loosely defined text message usually breaks the compatibility in the first date field already.
-Some devices leave out hostnames completely, some use localized timezone names (e. g.
+Some devices leave out hostnames completely, some use localized time zone names (e. g.
 "MESZ" instead of "CEST"), and some just omit the current year in the timestamp field.

 Then there are devices out there that at least do not claim to send syslog when they don't but have another completely